 The federal government decided that farmers should not be paying taxes for roads they are not using.
 Especially since the tractors and other equipment rarely use the roads.
 So, off-road fuel was separated, and the tax was lifted from those using it for that reason.

 Enter “fuel laundering”.
 A term dubbed by the government for people buying up large amounts of un-taxed fuel and reselling it for a profit.
-This became a big enough problem so that the congress had to get involved.
+This became a big enough problem so that congress had to get involved.
 In 1994 congress passed 26 C.F.R.
 48.4082-1](https://www.govinfo.gov/) mandating the use of red dyes for tax-exempt diesel fuels including kerosene.
 They required that the dye be very highly concentrated to make it easy for federal and state regulators to spot it in an inspection.

-Out of those decisions was born our current situation.
+Out of those decisions was born in our current situation.
 We have dyed diesel available to used widely but no for on-road applications.
 So, we must deal with this temptation for the foreseeable future.